nanoacademic/devicegen/README.md

 ## Contacting Nanoacademic Technologies

 The devicegen package is developed and maintain by Nanoacademic Technologies.
 For any question that is not a bug report, please contact us at: info@nanoacademic.com.

+## About Gmsh

+devicegen builds on the Gmsh, "an open source 3D finite element mesh generator with a built-in CAD engine and post-processor", which is released under the GPL license.
+For more information on Gmsh, please visit: https://gmsh.info/.